materialsvirtuallab/pyhull/docs/index.rst

     >>> v.regions
     [[2, 0, 1], [4, 0, 2], [3, 0, 1], [4, 0, 3], [4, 2, 1, 3]]

-The figure belows is a plot of the output from pyhull for a set of 30 random 2D points.
+The figure below is a plot of the output from pyhull for a set of 30 random 2D points.
 To see a sample of the code of how this graph is generated, check out the `pyhull_demo.py script on the Github page
 <https://github.com/shyuep/pyhull/blob/master/scripts/pyhull_demo.py>`_.